-Both the internal and external fences are predator-proof (tall with a floppy top), meaning we can exclude feral cats outside the Reserve as well as the western quolls inside.
+Both the internal and external fences are predator-proof (tall with a floppy top), meaning we can exclude feral cats outside the Reserve as well as limit movement of Western Quolls.
 We aim to keep this pen free from both feral and native mammalian predators, so that we can measure the effects they have on the ecosystem.
-Maintaining the area will also be a critical insurance area if our release of Western Quolls into the Reserve has unintended consequences on some native animals.
+Maintaining the area is also a critical insurance area in case the reintroduction of Western Quolls into the Reserve has unintended consequences on some native animals.

 This is the first pen every visitor sees and is where our research station and education centre are located.
 It is also free of all feral animals and supports populations of all four reintroduced species.

 The pen is no longer functioning as a control, and bilbies and bettongs have now returned to the paddock.
-By increasing the area for these native species, it will allow other native animals with large home ranges like the Western Quoll to be reintroduced.
+By increasing the area for these native species, it will allow better gene flow throughout the reserve and increase the area available for animals like the Western Quoll.”

 The Dingo Paddock is the ideal place to conduct landscape-scale experiments using feral animals in a manageable setting.
 The paddock is still the site for cutting-edge research.
-We were recently able to simulate the original rabbit Calicivirus to uncover the impacts it had on cats that prey on rabbits, and are currently using it to test the effectiveness of predator training for bilbies and bettongs in the Red Lake paddock.
+We were recently able to simulate the original rabbit Calicivirus to uncover the impacts it had on cats that prey on rabbits and new innovations to help threatened species survive beyond the fence.